Highlights: Emma Raducanu beats Leylah Fernandez at Wimbledon 2018

 Published

-Watch highlights from Emma Raducanu's last meeting with US Open final opponent Leylah Fernandez in the second round of the girls' singles at Wimbledon 2018.Full Article
+Watch highlights from Emma Raducanu's last meeting with US Open final opponent Leyla Fernandez in the second round of the girls' singles at Wimbledon 2018.Full Article

 Published

-Watch highlights from Emma Raducanu's last meeting with US Open final opponent Leylah Fernandez in the second round of the girls' singles at Wimbledon 2018.Full Article
+Watch highlights from Emma Raducanu's last meeting with US Open final opponent Leyla Fernandez in the second round of the girls' singles at Wimbledon 2018.Full Article

-Emma Raducanu and Leylah Fernandez , To Make History in All-Teen US Open Final.
+US Open women's semi-finals: Two teenagers make up the four semi-finalists with a maiden major champion to be crowned on Saturday.